emustudio/edigen-gradle-plugin/README.md

 - `specification` - the specification file location; _default_: `src/main/edigen/cpu.eds`
 - `decoderTemplate` - the template to use for the decoder generation
-- `decoderOutputDir` - the generated decoder output directory; _default_: `target/generated-sources/edigen/` + path
+- `decoderOutputDir` - the generated decoder output directory; _default_: `target/generated-sources/edigen/`.
+This path
-   obtained from the decoder package name
+   will be appended with the decoder package name
 - `disassemblerTemplate` - the template to use for the disassembler generation
-- `disassemblerOutputDir` - the generated disassembler output directory; _default_: `target/generated-sources/edigen/` +
+- `disassemblerOutputDir` - the generated disassembler output directory; _default_: `target/generated-sources/edigen/`.
-   path obtained from the disassembler package name
+   This path will be appended with the disassembler package name
 - `debug` - setting to true enables Edigen's debug mode